Ayatullah-Salah/ToDoApp/README.md

 # Focusly 📋

-Welcome to Taskify, a task management app designed to streamline your productivity! 🚀
+Welcome toFocusly, a task management app designed to streamline your productivity! 🚀

 ## Summary

-Taskify empowers you to efficiently manage your tasks with the following features:
+focusly empowers you to efficiently manage your tasks with the following features:

 1. ✅ **Adding Tasks:** Easily add new tasks to your to-do list.
 Input the task name, description, priority (choose from high, medium, or low), and watch as the app automatically timestamps the creation date.